dszakallas/profile/src/_posts/2022-01-29-targeting-multiple-spark-versions-with-sbt-projectmatrix.md

 ## Introduction

 I was recently involved in projects that had to work on multiple Spark versions.
-One of them is an open-source project that targeted Spark 2 and Spark 3 for a while; the other one an internal ETL library that the team migrated to Spark 3 but also had to support Spark 2 for a longer period of time due to external constraints.
+One of them is an open-source project that targeted Spark 2 and Spark 3 for a while; the other one a collection of internal ETL applications that the team migrated to Spark 3 but also had to support Spark 2 for a longer period of time due to external constraints.
 Spark 3.0.0 finally ditched the archaic Scala 2.11, making it necessary to cross-compile the library for multiple Scala versions.
-While almost perfectly source-compatible, the introduction of Spark 3 also broke the code a few places where we depended on internals.
+While almost perfectly source-compatible, it also broke the code a few places where we directly depended on Spark internals.
 Moreover, some libraries don't have an overlapping version range with both Scala 2.11 and Scala 2.12 support, requiring us to use separate versions of these libraries.
-In this blogpost, I am going to show how [`sbt-projectmatrix`](https://github.com/sbt/sbt-projectmatrix) can be utilized for cross-compilation with possibly different set of dependencies and platform dependent shims.
+In this blogpost, I am going to show how [`sbt-projectmatrix`](https://github.com/sbt/sbt-projectmatrix) can be utilized for cross-compilation with possibly different set of dependencies and platform dependent shims where necessary.

 Disclaimer: `sbt-projectmatrix` is experimental at the time of writing this article.

 ## Project skeleton
-I am going to create a separate assembly jar for the following combos:
+In this article, I am going to walk through a project that targets the following combos:

 - Spark 2.4 / Scala 2.11
 - Spark 3.1 / Scala 2.12
 - Spark 3.2 / Scala 2.12
 - Spark 3.2 / Scala 2.13

+Note that Spark 3.2 is still very fresh at the time of writing this article, and not many third-party Spark libraries have Scala 2.13 jars published to Maven Central.
+If you have such dependencies you won't be able to build this target yet.
 Scala 2.13 is the first version to support compiling to Java 11, which is also supported by Spark 3.2.
-This makes it possible to experiment with Java 11 in the last combo.
-All others are compiled to Java 8.
+I'll explore this in the article.

-I start by creating a project and adding `sbt-projectmatrix` as a plugin.
+We start by creating a project and adding `sbt-projectmatrix` as a plugin.

 `project/plugins.sbt`:
 ```scala